tgk/tgk.github.com/_posts/2012-07-31-a-student-or-topic-roulette-in-clojurescript.markdown

 (def redo-button-view (jq/$ :#redo-button-view))
 {% endhighlight %}

 Next follows convenience functions for hiding and showing groups of dom elements, corresponding to different views.
-If you know JQuery this should look familiar.
+If you know jQuery this should look familiar.

 {% highlight clj %}
 (defn hide-all []